Eurofighter Typhoon: Others

-Other countries have expressed interest in the fighter jet, Serbia and Ukraine being amongst them.
-Türkiye has also expressed interest amid US hesitance on delivering the latest block F-16s and started negotiations with the UK.
+Other countries have expressed interest in the fighter, including Croatia, Serbia, Poland, Bangladesh, Colombia, Ukraine, and the Philippines.

+The following countries have formally eliminated the Typhoon from their fighter programs: Belgium, Denmark, Singapore, South Korea, Switzerland, and Finland.

 Variants

 The Eurofighter is produced in single-seat and twin-seat variants.
 The twin-seat variant is not used operationally, but only for training, though it is combat capable.
 The aircraft has been manufactured in three major standards; seven Development Aircraft (DA), seven production standard Instrumented Production Aircraft (IPA) for further system development, and a continuing number of Series Production Aircraft.
 The production aircraft are now operational with the partner nation's air forces.

 The Tranche 1 aircraft were produced from 2000 onwards.
 Aircraft capabilities are being increased incrementally, with each software upgrade resulting in a different standard, known as blocks.
 With the introduction of the block 5 standard, the R2 retrofit programme began to bring all Tranche 1 aircraft to that standard.